cltomiyama/GitHub-Website/content/authors/admin/_index.md

     url: https://biochem.ubc.ca/about/

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include distributed robotics, mobile computing and programmable matter.
+bio: Detail-driven biochemist with a passion for unravelling scientific mysteries through the lens of data.

 # Interests to show in About widget
 interests:
   - Life Sciences
-  - Data Analysis
+  - Data Analysis & Statistics
+  - Infant Nutrition
   - Research & Development

 # Education to show in About widget